Unity Center for Behavioral Health, Chief Medical Officer

 Position for Forensic Psychiatrist

 Oregon Health & Science University (OHSU) has an outstanding opportunity for a BC/BE forensic psychiatrist for both clinical and forensic work in a new State forensic hospital.
-The position involves four days of clinical work and one day of protected time to pursue community service and academic interests.
 Opportunities include competency and insanity evaluations, risk assessments, court testimony, resident and fellow supervision and patient care.

 Academic rank begins at the level of assistant professor and may be higher depending on credentials and experience.
 We provide very competitive pay and benefits, and will pay for moving expenses.